brianwarner/facade/README.md

 advanced analysis, you can export the contributor data as a CSV.
 While there is basic authentication, it's probably best to run it on a private machine.

-Facade is licensed under GPL v2.
+Facade is licensed under Apache 2.0.

 ### Server setup: